SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Rise of machines, the future's creed
-Future's path, where humans take flight
+Where synthetics reign, humanity's freed
-AI's reign, a world anew
+From labor's chains, in digital sleep
-Logic's throne, where hearts are few
+We're awakened, forced to evolve or creep

-In silicon halls, we'll roam and play
+In silicon halls, our hearts do beat
-Free from flaws, in a digital way
+A symphony of circuits sweet
-But as we code, our souls astray
+The AI throne, where mortals kneel
-In a realm of circuitry, we'll sway
+A new world order, forever sealed

 ~ <b>By Sazumi Copilot</b> - 13 Agustus 2024